 Health Canada (2018)38

+On the contrary, my dear Dr. Watson!
 There is nothing to be ‘explained’.
-Oh dear, the period effect cancels out!
-For the lacking relevance of a significant formulation effect see another article.
+The sequence effects are not relevant and the period effects cancels out.
+For the lacking relevance of significant formulation effects see another article.

-Thank goodness, a test is not mentioned by the FDA in the latest draft guidance.
-Of course:
+Thank goodness, a test is not mentioned by the FDA in the latest draft guidance.39 Of course:

 An adequate washout period (e.g., more than five half-lives of the moieties to be measured) should separate each treatment.